aws-samples/mlops-pipeline-prestodb/blog_post.md

         using the user-specified `SQL query` in the [config file](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml).
         This step splits and sends data retrieved from PrestoDB as `tain`, `test`, and `validation` files to an S3 bucket.
-Using the data in these files, we can train our ML model.
+The ML model is trained using the data in these files.

-        We use the
+        The
         [sklearn_processor](https://docs.aws.amazon.com/sagemaker/latest/dg/use-scikit-learn-processing-container.html)
-        in our
+        is used in the
         [`ProcessingStep`](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-processing)
         to run the scikit-learn script that preprocesses data.
-We define this step as follows:
+The step is defined as follows:

         ``` python
         # declare the sk_learn processer